Complete pre-dietetics option

-The DPD (dietetics option) application will be available in winter 2021.
-Students meeting the above listed pre-dietetics criteria by the end of summer 2021 will be able to start the dietetics option in fall 2021.
-Students admitting to the dietetics cohort in fall 2021 or later years will fall under the new Master’s degree requirement.
+The DPD (dietetics option) application for fall 2023 is now open.
+Students meeting the pre-dietetics criteria by the end of summer 2023 will be able to start the dietetics option in fall 2023.
+Applications are due to the student’s CPHHS academic advisor by May 1, 2023.
+Students admitting to the dietetics cohort in fall 2021 or later years are required to get a graduate degree to sit for the RD exam.

 Oregon State offers several degree options in which to earn a Bachelor of Science degree in nutrition.

 Only the B.S. in Nutrition – Dietetics Option prepares students to become Registered Dietitian Nutritionists through a nationally accredited curriculum designed to prepare students for competitive application to supervised practice, also known as dietetic internships.

 The Oregon State B.S. in Nutrition – Dietetics Option is a challenging science-based curriculum.
 The coursework for the dietetics option is two academic years only available on the Corvallis campus.
 The courses are sequenced and students move through the curriculum in a cohort model, allowing for strong peer support.
 The dietetics curriculum also provides 2 credits of professional development that includes faculty mentoring on dietetic internship/graduate school applications, resumes, personal statements, interviews, and more.

 Complete your dietetic internship*